-Available on CD-ROM or USB flash drive.
+Available on CD-ROM, USB flash drive, or Digital Download.
 Select your preferred format above.
 For more information on these options, click here.

 Now all on one disc!
 Includes thousands of pages of useful information on ship design, maritime history and archaeology, shop notes, book and model reviews, and much, much more.
 Each issue of the Journal is complete‚ including every page, article, photograph, illustration, plan, table, letter to the editor and every advertisement!

 This collection was previously called The Nautical Research Journal, #1 & #2 - Vol.1 thru 40.

 The digital transfer is high quality with clear, easy-to-read text.
 Line drawings and photographs are reproduced faithfully in color and black-and-white.